elexjet/coffeemachine/README.md

-# coffeemachine
+# Coffee Machine
-Coffee machine project from JetBrains Academy Python Core track
+Coffee machine project from JetBrains Academy Python Core track.
+This project is written using Object Oriented Programming.